BLSQ/openhexa/README.md

 <img width="1363" alt="Workspace homepage" src="https://github.com/BLSQ/openhexa/assets/690667/22a94409-8360-4e69-8a55-c40f71fc5246">

-Please note that this repository **does not contain any code**: it is a starting point for OpenHexa users and implementers.
+Please note that this repository **does not contain any code**: it is a starting point for OpenHEXA users and implementers.

 Documentation
 -------------

-The OpenHexa documentation lives in our [wiki](https://github.com/BLSQ/openhexa/wiki).
+The OpenHEXA documentation lives in our [wiki](https://github.com/BLSQ/openhexa/wiki).

 To get started, you might be interested in the following pages: